Kassite dynasty: Historical sources

 Despite its long duration, the period of the dynasty is poorly documented: sources are scarce and few of them have been published.
 Architectural and artistic traces of this period are also scanty; they come mainly from the site of Dur-Kurigalzu, where the only monumental complex of the Kassite period was found, consisting of a palace and several cult buildings.
 Other buildings were discovered at several larger Babylonian sites, such as Nippur, Ur, and Uruk.
-Other minor sites belonging to the Kassite kingdom have also been discovered in the Hanrim hills: Tel Mohammed, Tel Inlie and Tel Zubeidi.
-Further afield, at the site of Terca in the Middle Euphrates, and on the islands of Failaka (in what is now Kuwait) and Bahrain in the Persian Gulf, there are also some traces of Kassite rule.
+Other minor sites belonging to the Kassite kingdom have also been discovered in the Hamrin hills: Tell Mohammed, Tell Imlihiyeh and Tell Zubeidi.
+Further afield, at the site of Terqa in the Middle Euphrates, and on the islands of Failaka (in what is now Kuwait) and Qal'at al-Bahrain in the Persian Gulf, there are also some traces of Kassite rule.
 The low reliefs engraved on kudurrus and seal-cylinders are the best-known testimonies to the accomplishments of the artists of the time.

-From an epigraphic standpoint, J. A. Brinkman, a leading expert on sources from the period, has estimated that approximately 12,000 texts from the period have been found, most of them belonging to the administrative archives from Nippur, of which only about 20% have been published.
+From an epigraphic standpoint, Johannes Brinkman, a leading expert on sources from the period, has estimated that approximately 12,000 texts from the period have been found, most of them belonging to the administrative archives from Nippur, of which only about 20% have been published.
 They were found in American excavations carried out mainly during the late 19th century and are stored in Istanbul and Philadelphia.
 The rest come from other sites: there are forty tablets found at Dur-Kurigalzu that have been published, others from Ur, in the city of Babylon sets of private economic tablets and religious texts have been found that have not been published.
-In the sites of the Hanrim hills, tablets have also been found, most of them unpublished, and there are also tablets whose provenance is unknown (the "Peiser archive").
+In the sites of the Hamrin hills, tablets have also been found, most of them unpublished, and there are also tablets whose provenance is unknown (the "Peiser archive").
 Most of this documentation is of an administrative and economic nature, but there are also some royal inscriptions and scholarly and religious texts.